Megham: Plot

 Col. Ravi Varma Thampuran decides to go on leave for two months and travel alone to avoid depression after his wife leaves him.
-He visits the home village of his subordinate Manikandan, where he finds and eventually falls in love with Meenakshi.
-He grants divorce to his wife.
-But later he learns that Meenakshi is engaged to Mani.
-He then tries to vent his anger on Manikandan.
-However, after visit by his estranged wife, he realises his mistakes and he then decides to unite the two, resisting opposition from both the families, by faking Meenakshi's suicide.
-In final scene he can be seen leaving escorted by police and is probably court martialed for preventing Manikandan from leaving along with troops for the war front earlier.
+During his journey, he visits the home village of his subordinate, Manikandan, where he unexpectedly finds himself falling in love with Meenakshi.
+Consequently, he grants a divorce to his wife.
+However, he later discovers that Meenakshi is already engaged to Mani.
+Frustrated and angry, he initially directs his anger towards Manikandan.
+However, a visit from his estranged wife prompts him to reflect on his actions and acknowledge his mistakes.
+He then resolves to bring Meenakshi and Manikandan together, despite facing opposition from both families.
+To accomplish this, he stages Meenakshi's fake suicide.
+In the final scene, Col. Ravi Varma Thampuran is seen leaving, accompanied by the police, indicating that he is likely facing court-martial for preventing Manikandan from joining the troops at the war front earlier.